John Farndon

 John Farndon (born 1960) is a British writer of books, plays and music.
 He is best known as a writer of, and contributor to, science books for children.

 Biography

 Farndon studied Earth sciences and English literature at Jesus College, Cambridge University.
-He is a Fellow of the 'Royal Literary Fund' at Anglia Ruskin University (Cambridge).
+He is a Fellow of the Royal Literary Fund at Anglia Ruskin University (Cambridge).

 Farndon was described by the Royal Literary Fund as "a writer of non-fiction books, and a playwright, lyricist, composer and literary translator.
-Spurred by intense intellectual curiosity, his interests range widely and he writes on topics from chemistry to China".
+Spurred by intense intellectual curiosity, his interests range widely and he writes on topics from chemistry to China."

 In 2014 the Daily Telegraph reviewed Farndon's book for 'would be' Oxbridge students, Do You Still Think You’re Clever?, where he explains how to tackle the toughest “unanswerable” question and win a university place.

 According to the Royal Literary Fund, Farndon has been shortlisted a record four times for the junior Science Book prize.

+Farndon was the Chairman of Eurasian Creative Guild.